Running events for 2019 – Seven races to tackle

 For a confusing body clock challenge, the Suzuki Midnight Sun Run in Reykjavik, Iceland could be a good addition to your list of running events for 2019.
 There’s not much darkness in Iceland during the months of May to August, hence the opportunity for a daylight/night run.

 Clearly something a little different from the norm, the half-marathon, 10k and 5k events prove popular with many nationalities.
 This was shown by the 1,200 entrants from 46 countries during a record-breaking 2018, where 2,857 people signed up.

-The icing on this splendid looking Icelandic cake comes with the knowledge that each runner gets an invite to a geothermal pool to recover after the race!
+The icing on this splendid looking Icelandic cake comes with knowledge that each runner gets an invite to a geothermal pool to recover afterwards!

 Montane Spine Race – January (12-14, 13-20) & June (22-29, 22-24) 2019

 Ankylosing Spondylitis (AS) is a form of inflammatory arthritis which affects up to 200,000 people in the UK.